 Financial aid at Penn Nursing is need-based, and is calculated with regard to your assets and FAFSA.
 Specifically, your financial need is your total student budget minus expected student contribution.
 The student budget includes your tuition, fees, living expenses, books, and other personal expenses.

 Eligibility for School of Nursing grants and endowed scholarships

 If there’s sufficient need, you may be offered a School of Nursing Grant or a Nursing Endowed Scholarship for the academic year.
-You may also be offered a Federal Perkins Loan, Graduate Direct, and Grad Plus loans, if necessary.
-Your summer aid package will be similar to an academic year semester, except in place of a Perkins Loan you may be offered a Nursing Student Loan.
+You may also be eligible to borrow a Direct Loan, a Grad Plus loan, or a Nursing Student Loan if necessary.

 Undergraduate student loan debt